Xcraft-Inc/nixdev/README.md

-# Minimal bootstrapper for thew Xcraft Unix-like Toolchain
+# Minimal bootstrapper for the Xcraft Unix-like Toolchain

 ## How to bootstrap